-Many regular household things create inferior indoor air quality, including:
+Many standard household products contribute to bad indoor air quality, including:

 - Chemicals found in carpet, furniture, upholstery and drapes